arcmateo/SSMR_Benchmark_Simulator/README.md

 3. The simulation results will be displayed in plots that appear on the screen
 4. To modify or implement custom controllers, open control.m
 5. In control.m, create a new case inside the switch environment
-6. Design your own control law that outputs changes to the input variable
+6. Design your own control law that outputs the changes to the input variable
+7. In SSMR_simulation.m, change the value of the control_law according to the number assigned to your case
-7. Customize the benchmark to include multiple input variables if desired
+8. Customize the benchmark to include multiple input variables if desired

 ### Run case studies